 The Australian Government only covers some dental costs, most of which are paid for by the patient.
 It is different from how it functions with other health services.
 Still, there are a few essential treatments available to those who need them.

-- Tooth extraction – While Medicare will cover the cost of a tooth extraction, it won’t help you with your permanent dentures after the dental procedure.
-Similarly, suppose you have been in an accident and need to extract teeth as part of the oral surgery for facial injuries.
-In that case, Medicare should be covering that, but again, they don’t pay anything else once those teeth are removed.
+- Tooth extraction-While Medicare will cover the cost of a tooth extraction, it won’t help you with your permanent dentures after the dental procedure.
+Similarly, suppose you have been in an accident and need to extract teeth as part of oral surgery for facial injuries.
+In that case, Medicare should cover that, but again, they don’t pay anything else once those teeth are removed.

-- Examination, diagnostic, preventive services, and restorative dental care are typically covered (depending on the state/territory) with partial or full coverage of costs.
+- Examinations, diagnostic, preventive services, and restorative dental care are typically covered (depending on the state/territory) with partial or full coverage of costs.

-- Emergency Treatment Services: Dental trauma or facial injury, swelling of the face or neck, swelling in the mouth, bleeding gums that won’t stop, or problem in opening the jaw or swallowing.
+- Dental trauma or facial injury, swelling of the face or neck, swelling in the mouth, bleeding gums that won’t stop, or problems opening the jaw or swallowing.

 **To find out if your child is eligible for Medicare dental coverage, visit the Department of Human Services website.